NUPapers-Spring23/nerfstudio-singularity/README.md

 ### Building the image

 In order to build nerfstudio in a Singularity container you'll need:
-- [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/contents.html) and Nvidia drivers installed on the host machine.
-For consequence, you're also required to have a Nvidia GPU on the host machine, otherwise you won't be able to install the drivers.
+- [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/contents.html) and Nvidia drivers are installed on the host machine.
+As a consequence, you're also required to have an Nvidia GPU on the host machine, otherwise, you won't be able to install the drivers.
 - A fairly recent Nvidia GPU, that supports at least the Turing architecture or more recent.
 For context, we've successfully built the container using an RTX 2060.
 - Singularity installed on the host machined.
 Instructions [here](https://docs.sylabs.io/guides/3.8/user-guide/introduction.html).
 We've tested and validated the definition file with Singularity version 3.8.4.